-The final note related to regressing the spherical harmonic model for the comparison study is that samples beneath the Brillouin surface $r < R$ are purposefully omitted from the regression due to the $(R/r)^l$ scaling in the harmonic model.
+where $K_0^{-1} = (H_0^T H_0 + \Gamma)^{-1}$, and the iterative coefficient regression is performed by only regressing 5,000 coefficients at a time.
+In addition, samples beneath the Brillouin surface $r < R$ are purposefully omitted from the regression due to the $(R/r)^l$ scaling in the harmonic model.
 For very high degree models, this term diverges when evaluated on sub-Brillouin samples, which breaks the regression.